katanemo/arch/docs/source/guides/prompt_guard.rst

     - **Value Constraints**: Restricts inputs to valid ranges, lengths, or patterns to avoid unusual or incorrect responses.

 - **Prompt Sanitization**
-    - **Injection Prevention**: Detects and filters inputs that might attempt injection attacks, like adding code or SQL queries in a prompt-based application.
+    - **Jailbreak Prevention**: Detects and filters inputs that might attempt jailbreak attacks, like alternating LLM intended behavior, exposing the system prompt, or bypassing ethnics safety.
-    - **Content Filtering**: Identifies and removes potentially harmful, sensitive, or inappropriate content from inputs to maintain safe interactions.

 - **Intent Detection**
     - **Behavioral Analysis**: Analyzes prompt intent to detect if the input aligns with the function’s intended use.
 This can help prevent unwanted behavior, such as attempts to bypass limitations or misuse system functions.